odogwunonzy/alx-zero_day/README.md

-My first readme has been updated
-This is the second update of my readme
+My first readme has been updated i hav e also done the second readme